vidigaljoao/Visualization/stock_forecast/README.md

 # Stock Forecast Dashboard

+{% include figure image_path="/dash_stocks.gif"  caption="Example figure of the dashboard." %}

-Simple forecast visualization platform built with Facebook prophet and with Panel from Pyviz.
+A simple stock forecast visualization platform built with Facebook prophet and with Panel from Pyviz.